apache/accumulo-website/_docs-2-0/administration/configuration-management.md

 ## Client Configuration

-Accumulo clients are configured when [the Connector is built][client-conn] using builder methods or `accumulo-client.properties` which is configured using [client properties][client-props].
+[Accumulo clients][accumulo-client] are created using builder methods or `accumulo-client.properties` which is configured using [client properties][client-props].

 ## Server Configuration